Class 3 Image: AI generated

 "Run the Hurl tests"

-Check if all pass.
+Check that all pass.
 If any fail, have AI fix them.

 Step 2: Git Commit (5 min)